lunatech-labs/lunatech-beginner-quarkus-course/slides/05-reactive.md

 Note:
 There are created with a code generator.
 There are also variants for RxJava 2 and RxJava 3.
 But when using Quarkus, sticking with the Mutiny variants is certainly your best option.

+## Mutiny, Unit & Multi

+**Mutiny** is the library for Reactive Programming that Quarkus uses.
+It's two main types are:

+- `Multi<T>` represents a stream of items of type `T`
+- `Uni<T>`, represents a stream of zero or one element of type `T`

+Note:
+* Mention that Multi is potentially unbounded
+* Mention that they also support indicating failure.
+* Mention that we *will learn much more about these types in later slides*

 ## Querying